Skip to content

 The server extracts the challenge nonce from the CSR subject and the attestation statement from the CSR attribute identified by proofOID, then validates:

-• Challenge binding: the attestation’s nonce/clientDataHash must incorporate the exact server-issued nonce.
+• Challenge binding: the nonce must match the exact server-issued nonce and it must not be expired.

-• Platform trust & policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS notes below), boot/patch state (Android), and key usage constraints.
+• Platform trust & policy: certificate chain, environment (prod/sandbox), app identity, device state, counters/continuity (see iOS notes below), boot/patch state (Android).

-• Time: issuance time and validity windows to mitigate clock drift and replay.
+• Time: issuance time and validity windows for replay protection.